cozy/cozy-stack/docs/konnectors_workflow_example.md

 OAuth accounts will be explored later.
 The auth fields will be encrypted on disk.

-Account permission should appears different in permission modal.
+Account permissions should appear different in permission modal.

 ### Konnectors